Uncertainty Quantification (UQ)#

 for example, using multiprocessing

-in the loss evaluation (by specifying argument
+in the loss evaluation (by specifying the argument

 nprocs